Get Fair Alimony in Wisconsin

 One way to ensure this remains manageable is paying estimated taxes each quarter.
 This helps avoid a large tax bill at years end.
 Another option is to increase the withholding amount from your paycheck.
 However you handle the additional income is up to you, but taking action is better than waiting for the bill on April 15th when you file taxes.

 IMPORTANT: If your spouse pays support by paying your expenses (such as mortgages, car insurance, car payments, student loans, etc) on your behalf, these payments will be treated as income and need to be included on your income taxes.

 Paying Spousal Support

-If you pay alimony, these payments can be deducted from your tax income on your yearly tax return.
-This is only for alimony payments; child support and property distribution are not tax deductible.
+If you pay alimony, these payments can be deducted from your taxable income on your yearly tax return.
+This is only for alimony payments; child support and property distribution are not tax-deductible.

-Another important consideration that should be made when negotiating support payments is ensuring you DO NOT tie the end of the support payments to anything relating to your children (like moving out or finishing college).
+Another important consideration that should be made when negotiating support payments is ensuring you DO NOT tie the end date of your payments to anything relating to your children (like moving out or finishing college).
 If audited the IRS may view the support payments as child support instead, which is not tax deductible.

-REMEMBER: When making payments to third parties (such as mortgage payments, car insurance, car payments, student loans, etc) for the party receiving alimony these payments should be considered payment directly to the alimony recipient.
-These payments should be included on your income taxes as a deduction.
+REMEMBER: When making payments to third parties (such as mortgage payments, car insurance, car payments, student loans, etc) for the party receiving alimony these payments should be considered direct payments to them.
+These payments should, therefore, be included on your income taxes as a deduction.

 Duration of Spousal Support in Wisconsin

-Since alimony is court ordered, alimony payments can’t be modified or terminated at the discretion of one of the spouses.
+Since alimony payments are court ordered, they can’t be modified or terminated at the discretion of one of the spouses.
 However, if a spouse can make a case and show that circumstances have changed substantially since the original alimony ruling, it is possible the payments can be modified.

 Here is a list of factors the court could take into consideration for changing or terminating alimony payments: